tno-terminology-design/tev2-specifications/docs/spec-syntax/12-term-ref-alt-syntax.md

 ---
-id: term-ref-syntax
+id: term-ref-alt-syntax
-sidebar_label: Term References
+sidebar_label: TermRefs - Alt Syntax
-date: 20220303
+date: 20231123
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl'

-# Term References - Syntax
+# Term References - Alternative Syntax

 As an [author](@) or [curator](@), you want to be able to mark words or phrases, and have them refer to (the documentation of) a particular [concept](@) or other [semantic unit](@).
 Such marked-up words or phrases are called [TermRefs](@).
 This text specifies the syntax that you can use to [author](@) [TermRefs](@).